OG-Hunter/seditiontracker.github.io-/docs/_suspects/luke-bender.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Today was something special if you were there.
-It was great to be apart of it.'
+quote: "Today was something special if you were there.
+It was great to be apart of it."
 title: Luke Bender charged on July 26, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack